Veams/generator-veams/README.md

 All files will be included and configured.
 Have fun!

 ## Sub Generators
-To help you in your workflow, we integrated some sub generators for you:
+We integrated some sub generators for you:

 ### BackboneJS: